pulse2percept/pulse2percept/doc/topics/stimuli.rst

     stim = Stimulus(np.arange(10).reshape((1, -1)), extrapolate=True)
     stim[0, 123.45]

-For a multi-electrode stimulus, you can access stimulus values at time t for any or all electrodes:

-.. ipython:: python

-    # Multi-electrode stimulus
-    stim = Stimulus(np.arange(100).reshape((5, 20)))
-    stim

-    # Interpolate t=4.5 for all electrodes:
-    stim[:, 4.5]

 You can choose different interpolation methods, as long as `scipy.interpolate.interp1d <https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.interp1d.html>`_ accepts them.
 For example, the 'nearest' method will return the value of the nearest